 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

-Some examples of pages that use rogue advertising networks too (redirect visitors to various shady pages) are listentoyoutube[.]online, convertisseur-youtube-mp3[.]net and notube[.]net.
-Most of them lead to various untrustworthy websites that may be designed to trick visitors into downloading, installing unwanted (or even malicious software), providing personal information, and so on.
-If a browser opens untrustworthy pages by itself, then it is very likely that some PUA is already installed on it (and/or the operating system).
+Some examples of web pages that also use rogue advertising networks (redirect visitors to dubious pages) are listentoyoutube[.]online, convertisseur-youtube-mp3[.]net and notube[.]net.
+Most lead to untrusted websites designed to trick visitors into downloading and installing unwanted/malicious software, providing personal information, and so on.
+If the browser opens untrusted pages automatically, PUAs are probably already installed on the browser and/or operating system.

 How did adware install on my computer?

-Quite often developers distribute potentially unwanted apps by including them in download and/or installation setups of other software.
-This distribution method is called "bundling", developers use it to trick people into downloading and/or installing PUAs through setups of other software.
-Typically, information about additionally included apps is not disclosed properly, it can be found in "Custom", "Advanced" and other similar settings of download and/or installation setups.
-It is common that people do not check and change those settings.
-By leaving them unchanged they often agree with offers to download and/or install various unwanted apps alongside with a desired software.
-Another common way to unintentionally download and/or install PUAs is by clicking deceptive ads that are designed to execute certain scripts.
+Developers often distribute PUAs by including them into the download or installation set-ups of other software.
+This distribution method is called "bundling".
+Developers use it to trick people into downloading and installing PUAs through the set-ups of regular software.
+Typically, information about additionally-included apps is not properly disclosed, and can be found in "Custom", "Advanced" and other similar settings of the download/installation set-ups.
+People often fail to check and change these settings, thereby agreeing by default with offers to download and install unwanted apps together with required software.
+PUAs also infiltrate when people click deceptive ads that execute certain scripts.

-We recommend to download all software from official websites and via direct links.
-It is not safe to use torrent clients, eMule (and other Peer-to-Peer networks), third party downloaders, unofficial websites and other channels of this kind for that.
-The same applies to installations through third party installers.
-Also, it is important to always check settings like "Advanced", "Custom" of any download and/or installation setup and decline offers to download and/or install unwanted software.
-Advertisements that are displayed on shady websites usually open untrustworthy websites, or cause unwanted downloads, installations.
-Therefore, such ads should not be trusted/clicked.
-If there are any unwanted, suspicious apps (extensions, add-ons or plug-ins) installed on a browser, then they should be uninstall right away.
-The same should be done with programs of this kind that are installed on the operating system.
-If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Download all software from official websites and via direct links.
+It is not safe to use torrent clients, eMule (and other Peer-to-Peer networks), third party downloaders, unofficial websites or other channels of this kind.
+The same applies to installation through third party installers.
+Check settings such as "Advanced" and "Custom" of the download/installation setup and decline offers to download/install extra unwanted software.
+Advertisements that are displayed on dubious websites can open untrusted websites or cause unwanted downloads and installations.
+Therefore, never trust or click them.
+Remove any unwanted, suspicious apps (extensions, add-ons and plug-ins) installed on the browser immediately.
+The same should be applied to programs of this kind that are installed on the operating system.
+If your computer is already infected with rogue applications, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 - What is oke[.]io?